 -Loss of a Role/Sense of Identity

-Here are three ways to attend to your hidden grief:
+Here are three ways to attend to your hidden grief during this time of change and crisis:

-1. Make a list of your past losses (use the list above as a guide) and beside the loss write down the feelings that come to the surface.
+1. Make a list of the losses that are presently impacting your life (use the list above as a guide) and beside the loss write down the feelings that come to the surface.
 Are there still remnant feelings of grief (sadness, anger, anxiety, guilt, etc)?
 Let yourself feel those remnant feelings and give yourself the time to process.

 2. One of our needs (tasks) in grief according to Dr. Alan Wolfelt is to remember.
 Our memories aren’t going to suddenly disappear nor should we expect them to, so as much as we try to resist their existence or attempt to forget, they still remain and the emotions attached to those memories can and will be triggered at any time or place when a memory surfaces.
 When experiencing a memory of a past loss, let it be there and allow yourself to remember.